Skip to main content

 Image showing the Question Properties section in the quiz builder, where you can configure behaviors such as requiring answers and enabling automatic progression to the next question.

-Image showing how to assign a Property ID to a quiz question for use in personalization or integrations, including Klaviyo and Mailchimp ID settings.
+Image showing how to assign a Property ID to a quiz question for use in personalization or integrations.

 Image showing a follow-up question reusing a Property ID to personalize content based on a previous answer.